obonaventure/cnp3/Missions/S6/ip1.rst

    Simple five nodes network

+5. In the five nodes network shown above, assuming that all link weights are set to `1`, what is the path followed by `E` to reach `D` ?

-4. In the five nodes network shown above, can you configure the link weights so that the packets sent by router `E` (resp. `F`) follow the `E->B->A` path (resp. `F->D->B->A`) ?
+6. In the five nodes network shown above, can you configure the link weights so that the packets sent by router `E` (resp. `F`) follow the `E->B->A` path (resp. `F->D->B->A`) ?

+7. In the five nodes network shown above, can you configure the link weights so that no packet is ever sent on the link between routers `B` and `D` ?

+8. In the five nodes network shown above, can you configure the link weigths so that the packets sent by `A` towards `E` follow the path `A->D->B->E` while the packets sent by `B` towards `E` follow the path `B->D->F`?

+9. In the five nodes network shown above, assuming unitary link weights, is it possible that the packets sent by `X` towards `Y` follow the reverse path of the packets sent by `Y` towards `X` ?

+10. In the network above, is it possible to configure the link weights so that the paths `E->F->D->A`, `E->B->D->A` and `E->B->A` have the same cost ?

-5. In the above questions, you have worked on the stable state of the routing tables computed by routing protocols.
+10. In the above questions, you have worked on the stable state of the routing tables computed by routing protocols.
 Let us now consider the transient problems that main happen when the network topology changes [#ffailures]_.
 For this, consider the network topology shown in the figure below and assume that all routers use a distance vector protocol that uses split horizon.

 .. figure:: fig/routing-fig-004-c.png
    :align: center